Navy Life - World War II Veteran's Story

 On December 7, 1941, the United States suffered a devastating attack on U.S. Military forces in Pearl Harbor, Hawaii.
 The following day, President Franklin D. Roosevelt declared war on Japan.
-During that time, a wave of patriotism swept the nation swelling enlistment in the armed forces as young people sought to do their patriotic duty.
+A wave of patriotism ensued, swelling enlistment in the armed forces as young people sought to do their patriotic duty.

 Shortly after returning home, the trio received their official letters to report for duty.
-They took the train to Portsmouth, Virginia, before boarding the ferry to Norfolk the world's largest Naval Base operating out of the original Jamestown Exposition site.
+They boarded the Southern Railroad to Portsmouth VA and took the ferry to Norfolk the world's largest Naval Base operating out of the original Jamestown Exposition site.

 During the first two weeks of training, the new recruits of Platoon Unit 842 were administered shots, given dental and physical exams had their clothes stenciled and began a rigorous calisthenics program to prepare them for battle.